Wikipedia defines “successful aging” as: physical, mental and social well-being in older age.

 Once you’ve mastered that, celebrate your win and tackle another mini-goal.

-This’ll keep your health goals much more achievable.
+That’ll keep your health goals much more achievable.
 Plus, you won’t get distracted and overwhelmed by all the other advice out there, which can also keep you from adhering to your personalized health plan.

 Key Ingredient #5: Finance